 Creating a Limited Liability Entity

 A limited liability entity separates personal assets from those associated with your business or income sources such as rental properties.
 When you create a limited liability entity, liability within the entity is limited to assets within the entity.
 This is important because it protects you from exposing personal assets when your business faces legal action.

 Buying Liability Insurance

 If you don’t already have a policy, you need one today.
 Think of liability insurance as your first line of defense against any threat of litigation, whether you’re talking about your personal assets or your business assets.
 However, if you are expecting an inheritance in the future, you should consider buying an umbrella policy offering protection for the full amount of this anticipated asset.

 Getting Personalized Advice

 Wealth protection is a complex topic because every individual has unique concerns that must be addressed.
-If you’re interested in learning more about what wealth protection strategies are best suited to your situation, call Legacy Lawyers today.
+If you’re interested in learning more about what wealth protection strategies are best suited to your situation, contact Legacy Lawyers today.

 Our Wilmington Asset Protection Attorneys Will Work Hard for You